 Then, use a circle punch, compass cutter, or scissors (if you have a steady hand!) to cut out the labels.
 Peel the backing off of the sticker paper, and affix the label to the metal insert from the jar lid.
 Be sure to press down firmly so the sticker stays in place.

 Finally, you can reassemble the jar lid and add it to your jar of canned goods.
-Use a permanent marker (like a Sharpie) to label the jar so you know what is inside.
+Use a permanent marker (like a Sharpie) to identify the contents of the jar on the blank labels.

 WAYS TO USE THE FREE PRINTABLE CANNING LABELS

 Obviously, these labels are great for all of your homemade goodies like jellies, salsa, relish, and canned veggies and fruits.
 I have a tasty recipe for rhubarb strawberry jam that is a great place to start if you are new to canning recipes.